-When creating a Submission form, Caspio Bridge allows many possible actions after end-users submit a form.
+Caspio allows many possible actions after end-users submit a form.
 In this article, we will guide you how to dynamically redirect a user to a specific URL based on their form input.
 It may be useful for:

-- Multi-step forms where specific pages are filled out based on user type
+- Multi-step forms where specific pages are filled out based on a user type.

-- Registration that includes requests for more information (pictured)
+- Registration that includes requests for more information.

-- Select the Virtual field you just created and configure the properties to match the image below.
-Select Dropdown in the Form element drop-down.
-By default, the source of the dropdown will be custom values.
-Enter possible choices using the Custom Values tab.
+- In the Custom Values tab, enter possible choices.
 The display field will contain the option that is visible to your users.
 The value tab will contain the destination URL.

 - Full URL: http://www.yoursite.com/pages/choice1.html